Spring for Pitta

 Foods to Favor

 - Balancing to both pitta and kapha, bitter and astringent foods like barley, beans, bitter greens, and lots of salads and vegetables will be among your best options this spring.

-- Other foods to favor include apples, berries, pears, pomegranate, soaked prunes, raisins, amaranth, oat bran, dry oats, basmati rice, rice cakes, seitan, tapioca, ghee, goat’s milk, light chicken or turkey meat, rabbit, venison, popcorn, and sunflower seeds.
+- Other foods to favor include apples, berries, pears, pomegranate, soaked prunes, raisins, amaranth, oat bran, dry oats, basmati rice, rice cakes, seitan, tapioca, ghee, goat’s milk, light chicken or turkey meat, venison, popcorn, and sunflower seeds.